Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Types/Water/Water Main Tree.md

 This Cat Can't Suffer Any Bad

-Effects From Water, And They
+Effects From Water/Liquid, And They

-Can't Drown.
+Can't Drown, They Also Move Normally

+Across Ice.

 ### VP=5: